-- Choreo Collective and Carolina Wren Press will present Couplets, a collaborative performance of poetry and dance.
+- Choreo Collective and Carolina Wren Press presented Couplets, a collaborative performance of poetry and dance.
 The papers of Carolina Wren Press are housed at the Bingham Center.

 - Four exhibits on women in the arts, featuring materials from archival collections and student-created art.

-We are interested in exploring the ways in which women have expressed themselves through three centuries and many art forms.
-By means of exhibits, performances, workshops, and other sessions, and from the perspective of students, faculty, staff, scholars, and, of course, artists, we will consider domestic, visual, literary, and performing arts.
-All of the symposium activities — some academic, others interactive/participatory, and a few that are totally "hands on" — will connect our materials to a dialog about women and artistic expression.
-In this way we aim to increase awareness about the history of women's involvement in and their unique approach to a wide range of art forms.
+This symposium explored the ways in which women have expressed themselves through three centuries and many art forms.
+By means of exhibits, performances, workshops, and other sessions, and from the perspective of students, faculty, staff, scholars, and, of course, artists, we considered domestic, visual, literary, and performing arts.
+All of the symposium activities — some academic, others interactive/participatory, and a few that are totally "hands on" — connected our materials to a dialog about women and artistic expression.
+In this way we aimed to increase awareness about the history of women's involvement in and their unique approach to a wide range of art forms.